 Photographing jewelry can be quite a tricky affair as the shiny pieces of jewelry reflect the maximum portion of the light that they receive.
 Moreover, most of them contain colored stones or diamonds that make the task even more difficult.
 The key to any good photograph, including jewelry photographs, are sharpness, lighting, and exposure of the subject.

 Guidelines on Photographing Jewelry

-Before taking the photographs, set the white balance to adjust itself to the ambiance light you are using, so that you get accurate and true colors.
-Once you know the tricks of photographing jewelry, you can also try photographing the jewelry on models.
-Photographing jewelry on models is an art by itself with the lighting and the settings having to be adjusted to showcase the jewels.
+Before taking photographs, set the white balance to adjust itself to the ambiance light you are using, so that you get accurate and true colors.
+Once you know the tricks of photographing jewelry, you can also try photographing the jewelry on models which is an art by itself, with the lighting and the settings having to be adjusted to showcase the jewels.